anonalyx/Hulk/src/tests/models/README.md

 ## Test Suite for Workout Tracking Application

-This file contains a series of unit tests for the workout tracking application.
+This file contains a series of unit tests for the Hulk web application.
 These tests are designed to ensure the correct functionality of the application, specifically with regards to database interactions and manipulation.

 ### File Contents